-credit risk Please see "Description of Principal Risks" in the The European financial markets have recently experienced volatility and adverse trends due to Portfolio's prospectus for a more detailed description of the concerns about economic downturns in, or rising government debt levels of, several European countries.
+The European financial markets have recently experienced volatility and adverse trends due to concerns about economic downturns in, or rising government debt levels of, several European countries.
 These events may spread to other countries in Europe.
 These events may affect the value and liquidity of certain of the Portfolio's investments.

-guaranteed by the Federal Deposit Insurance Corporation or High Portfolio Turnover Risk: The Portfolio may engage in active and frequent trading of its portfolio securities.
-High portfolio turnover (more than 100%) may result in increased transaction costs to the Portfolio, including brokerage commissions, dealer mark-ups and other transaction costs on the sale of the securities and on reinvestment in other securities.
-The sale of Fund portfolio securities may result in the realization and/or distribution to shareholders of higher capital gains or losses as compared to a fund with less active trading policies.
+High Portfolio Turnover Risk: The Portfolio may engage in active and frequent trading of its portfolio securities.
+High portfolio turnover (more than 100%) may result in increased transaction costs to the Portfolio, including brokerage commissions, dealer mark-ups and other transaction costs on the sale of the securities and on reinvestment other securities.
+The sale of Portfolio portfolio securities may result in the realization and/or distribution to shareholders of higher capital gains or losses as compared to a fund with less active trading policies.
 These effects of higher than normal portfolio turnover may adversely affect Portfolio performance.
-In addition, investment in mortgage dollar rolls and participation in TBA transactions may significantly increase the Portfolio's turnover rate.
-A TBA transaction is a method of trading mortgage-backed securities where the buyer and seller agree upon general trade parameters such as agency, settlement date, paramount, and price at the time the contract is entered into but the mortgage-backed securities are delivered in the future, generally 30 days later.
+In addition, investment in mortgage dollar rolls and participation in to be announced ("TBA") transactions may significantly increase the Portfolio's portfolio turnover rate.
+A TBA transaction is a method of trading mortgage-backed securities where the buyer and seller agree upon general trade parameters such as agency, settlement date, par amount, and price at the time the contract is entered into but the mortgage-backed securities are delivered in the future, generally 30 days later.